Warning Signs for Movement Disorders

 Movement Disorders Symptoms

-We all experience movement problems at times: the jitters from too much coffee, shaking from nervousness or fear, or even a case of the hiccups.
-But unusual or persistent symptoms could indicate a movement disorder.
+We all experience uncontrollable movements at times: the jitters from too much coffee, trembling from nervousness or fear, or even a case of the hiccups.
+However, unusual or persistent symptoms may indicate a movement disorder.

-If you experience any unusual symptoms, see your primary care physician for an evaluation.
+If you experience any unusual signs or symptoms, see your primary care physician for an evaluation.

-There are many diseases that are considered a movement disorder, and the causes, symptoms and progression vary greatly.
-Some are not significantly debilitating or life-threatening, and can be well managed, while others are seriously debilitating and progressive throughout life.
+There are many diseases that are considered movement disorders, and the causes, symptoms, and progression vary greatly.
+Some have minimal impact on daily activities, aren’t life-threatening, and can be well managed.
+Others are seriously debilitating and worsen over time.
 A general list of common symptoms also includes:

 - Inability to move (akinesia)